Tom Emmer: Cryptocurrency and digital assets

 Tom Emmer is an outspoken proponent of cryptocurrency and digital assets.
 In 2023, Politico called him "Capitol Hill's top crypto advocate for years, championing the industry well before most members of Congress took it seriously."
 He has persistently fought federal regulation of the crypto industry.
 Emmer raised the second-most cash from the crypto industry of all members of Congress in the 2022 election cycle.

 In June 2023, Emmer cosponsored the SEC Stabilization Act, which would effectively fire U.S. Securities and Exchange Commission chairman Gary Gensler.
 The legislation was not considered likely to win Congressional approval.
 It was introduced a week after the SEC sued Coinbase and Binance, claiming they failed to register as a national securities exchange, broker, and clearing agency.

 After endorsing Donald Trump for president in 2024, Emmer said, "If the second Trump administration takes place, [the] president will be a lot more friendly to the crypto industry".
 Industry advocates say their efforts to develop regulations are nonpartisan.

+Defunding the Consumer Financial Protection Bureau

+In November 2023, Emmer voted in favor of an amendment to a funding bill that would eliminate funding for the Consumer Financial Protection Bureau.